tensorflow/addons/tensorflow_addons/seq2seq/README.md

  * Update the table of contents in this sub-package's README.

 ## Sample code and Migration guide from TF 1.X
-The code was originally rewritten in tensorflow.contrib.seq2seq, and has been updated to work with TF 2.0 API.
-The existing API has been reworked to get rid of deprecated TF APIs (eg, using variable scope to create variable, etc), and also meet the 2.0 API sytle (more object-oriented and use keras layers).
-With that, the usage of code need to slightly updated to use the new API.
+The code was originally written in tensorflow.contrib.seq2seq, and has been updated to work with TF 2.0 API.
+The API has been reworked to get rid of deprecated TF APIs (eg, using variable scope to create variable, etc), and also meet the 2.0 API sytle (more object-oriented and use keras layers).
+With that, the user side code need to be slightly updated to use the new API.
 Please see examples below:

 ### Basic Decoder